-Thanks largely to the drive of one of the organisation’s former Board Director, David Rochester; this is also a Heritage Orchard, with 35 varieties of apples that you won’t see in supermarkets!
+Thanks largely to the drive of former board director, David Rochester, this is also a ‘heritage orchard’, with 35 varieties of apples you won’t see in supermarkets!

-The heritage fruits were chosen because they are not commonly found in the shops, and help educate local residents about the variety of fruit available to us, especially if we grow our own.
+The heritage fruits were chosen because they are not often found in the shops and help educate local residents about the variety of fruit available to us, especially if we grow our own.

-The orchard has helped develop a part of the park that was originally dedicated as a wild flower meadow, so the addition of the fruit trees to the site will help attract pollinators, and at the same time, help with cross pollination that the trees require in order to produce fruit.
+It has helped develop a part of the park originally dedicated as a wild flower meadow and the addition of these trees to the site will help attract pollinators, at the same time helping with cross pollination the trees require in order to produce fruit.